-Our websites are not intended for children under 13 years of age.
-No one under age 13 may provide any personal information to us through our websites.
+Our websites and applications are not intended for children under 13 years of age.
+No one under age 13 may provide any personal information to us through our websites or applications.
 We do not knowingly collect personal information directly from children under 13.
-If you are under 13, do not use or provide any information on our websites.
+If you are under 13, do not use or provide any information on our websites or applications.
 If we learn we have collected or received personal information directly from a child under 13, we will delete that information.

 Information Covered by this Policy